Foggalong/cla-gallery/README.md

 1. Harry M. Markowitz (1987), _Mean-Variance Analysis in Portfolio Choice and Capital Markets_, B. Blackwell.
 ISBN: 0-631-15381-0.

+2. Xu Shuhan (March 2020), _Exploring Efficient Frontier in Portfolio Analysis_, dissertation completed in part towards a degree at the University of Edinburgh, supervised by Julian Hall.

+3. William F. Sharpe (May 1999), _The Critical Line Method_ within _Macro-Investment Analysis_, an incomplete book published [online] at Stanford University.

-2. Renato Bruni, Francesco Cesarone, Andrea Scozzari, and Fabio Tardella (September 2016), _Real-world datasets for portfolio selection and solutions of some stochastic dominance portfolio models_ in Data in Brief, Volume 8, Pages 858-862.
+4. Renato Bruni, Francesco Cesarone, Andrea Scozzari, and Fabio Tardella (September 2016), _Real-world datasets for portfolio selection and solutions of some stochastic dominance portfolio models_ in Data in Brief, Volume 8, Pages 858-862.
 ISSN: 2352-3409.
 DOI: [10.1016/j.dib.2016.06.031].
 Data was constructed using a combination of information from _Thomson Reuters Datastream_ and the _Fama & French Data Library_, then checked to correct missing or inaccurate values.

-3. Bernhard Pfaff (December 2012), _FRAPO: Financial Risk Modelling and Portfolio Optimisation with R_ in CRAN (Comprehensive R Archive Network), version 0.4.
+5. Bernhard Pfaff (December 2012), _FRAPO: Financial Risk Modelling and Portfolio Optimisation with R_ in CRAN (Comprehensive R Archive Network), version 0.4.
 DOI: [10.32614/CRAN.package.FRAPO].
-The FRAPO package [3] also includes dataset called `FTSE100`, `NASDAQ`, and `SP500`.
-These are all drawn from [4] and are (presumably) outdated versions of what are included in [2], so have been omitted here.
+The FRAPO package [5] also includes dataset called `FTSE100`, `NASDAQ`, and `SP500`.
+These are all drawn from [6] and are (presumably) outdated versions of what are included in [4], so have been omitted here.

-4. Francesco Cesarone, Andrea Scozzari, and Fabio Tardella (July 2015), _Linear vs. quadratic portfolio selection models with hard real-world constraints_ in Computer Management Science, Volume 12, Pages 345-370.
+6. Francesco Cesarone, Andrea Scozzari, and Fabio Tardella (July 2015), _Linear vs. quadratic portfolio selection models with hard real-world constraints_ in Computer Management Science, Volume 12, Pages 345-370.
 DOI: [10.1007/s10287-014-0210-1].
 This paper, via reference to [another], mentions additional datasets from [S&P 500] with 476 assets and one from [NASDAQ][NASDAQ Composite] which includes 2196 assets.
 However, these have been lost due to link rot.

-5. T.-J. Chang, Nigel Meade, John E. Beasley, and Yazid M. Sharaiha (2000), _Heuristics for cardinality constrained portfolio optimisation_ in Computers & Operations Research, Volume 27, Pages 1271-1302.
+7. T.-J. Chang, Nigel Meade, John E. Beasley, and Yazid M. Sharaiha (2000), _Heuristics for cardinality constrained portfolio optimisation_ in Computers & Operations Research, Volume 27, Pages 1271-1302.
 DOI: [10.1016/S0305-0548(99)00074-X].

-6. Nilgun A. Canakgoz and John E. Beasley (July 2009), _Mixed-integer programming approaches for index tracking and enhanced indexation_ in European Journal of Operational Research, Volume 196, Pages 384-399.
+8. Nilgun A. Canakgoz and John E. Beasley (July 2009), _Mixed-integer programming approaches for index tracking and enhanced indexation_ in European Journal of Operational Research, Volume 196, Pages 384-399.
 DOI: [10.1016/j.ejor.2008.03.015]

-7. Eugene F. Fama and Kenneth R. French (December 2023), _Production of U.S. Rm-Rf, SMB, and HML in the Fama-French Data Library_ in Chicago Booth Research Paper, No. 23-22, Fama-Miller Working Paper.
+9. Eugene F. Fama and Kenneth R. French (December 2023), _Production of U.S. Rm-Rf, SMB, and HML in the Fama-French Data Library_ in Chicago Booth Research Paper, No. 23-22, Fama-Miller Working Paper.
 DOI: [10.2139/ssrn.4629613].
-Through [Fama and French] a more up to date version of this dataset could be obtained, though lacking the adjustments made by Bruni _et al._ [2].
+Through [Fama and French] a more up to date version of this dataset could be obtained, though lacking the adjustments made by Bruni _et al._ [4].

 <!-- License Links -->
 [CC-BY 4.0]: https://creativecommons.org/licenses/by/4.0/